Creamy, vanilla ice cream swirled with mango puree and chunks of mango. This No Churn Mango Swirl Ice Cream is refreshing on the hottest days.

 - 1 14 oz can sweetened condensed milk

-- 1 teaspoon vanilla extract we used Adams Extract
+- 1 teaspoons vanilla extract we used Adams Extract

 - 1 cup mango puree homemade or store-bought, refrigerated